 - Constructively direct public input.
 Speakers should sign up for time in advance of the meeting, stating the (single) topic to be addressed.
 An online form on the board portal makes it easy.
 The form provides an opportunity to prominently display the time limit for all speakers.
 The resulting list of speakers should appear on the agenda.

 Make it as simple as possible for constituents to find any information they may desire – barring confidential information, naturally.
 With online feedback forms, communication between each citizen and the school board can continue between meetings.
 A good board portal will even let you post your own taped video footage of meetings alongside the minutes.

 The openness of maximal transparency is a mixed blessing, given the critical information to which school boards are privy.
 Again, look to the board portal itself for the solution.
 Role-based authorization consistently keeps board-only versions of documents accessible to the board and nobody else.
 A scrubbed version of sensitive documents will appear when portal users with different roles click on the same tab on their user interface.

 Are school board elections cloaked in mystery?
 Does one family dominate the school board and the town committee that holds the purse strings?
 Do cronies get coveted contracts with inflated charges?
 If so, no amount of procedural genius can create the trust that breeds active community engagement.
 The best school boards steer clear of such dubious practices.
 If a predecessor left them with a mess, they clean it up.

 These five core elements make school boards rise to the top of the class.
-Putting them into practice can bring any school board the “magic” that charms the leading districts in the country.
+The National School Boards Association has also outlined the eight characteristics of effective boards, detailing the ways in which school boards can enhance motivation, perseverance and improve overall student success.
+Putting all of these core ideas into practice can bring any school board the “magic” that charms the leading districts in North America.